cecat/CeC-HA-Addons/addons/yamcam2/README.md

   report_k: 3               # Number of top scoring groups or classes to report (default 3)
   reporting_threshold: 0.5  # Reporting threshold for sound class scores (default 0.4)
-  group_classes: true       # Default true, report by group rather than the original YAMNet classes rollup = 0                # option to score across n minutes, 0 = don't
+  group_classes: true       # Default true, report by group rather than the original YAMNet classes
+  aggregation_method: max   # Use max or mean to pool scores across segments of a collected sample
   log_level: DEBUG          # (Default INFO)
                             # DEBUG->INFO->WARNING->ERROR->CRITICAL for decreasing verbosity
 mqtt: